--Additive manufacturing technologies avoid great deal of material waste compared to subtractive manufacturing technologies.

--Integration of additive manufacturing technologies into the field of dentistry is becoming more widespread day by day with the continuous development of 3D printers and their compatible resins.

--In restorative dentistry, additive manufacturing technologies are utilized in digital wax up and guide preparation, fabrication of indirect temporary/permanent dental restorations, regenerative and tissue engineering applications.
+- Additive manufacturing technologies avoid a great deal of material waste compared to subtractive manufacturing technologies. - Integration of additive manufacturing technologies into the field of dentistry is becoming more widespread day by day with the continuous development of 3D printers and their compatible resins. - In restorative dentistry, additive manufacturing technologies are utilized in digital wax-up and guide preparations, the fabrication of indirect temporary/permanent dental restorations, as well as regenerative and tissue engineering applications.